CityHallin/public/projects/iot_button/README.md

 West US 2        westus2
 West US 3        westus3
 ```
-6. Run the following to create a new Azure Resource Group for this project.
-I will use the name **iot** for this exmaple.
+6. First, we need to create some variables our PowerShell will use during the project.
+I have filled these out with the entries I will use as an example, but replace these with your own entries.
+The last command will create a new Azure Resource Group for this project.

 ```
+#Replace variables below with your own entry.
+#Azure Resource Group name
+$resourceGroupName = "iot"

+#Azure Region selected from above
+$region = "southcentralus"

+#Azure IoT Hub Instance name.
+Needs to be a globally unique
+$iotHubName = "cityhalliniot"

+#Azure Storage Acocunt name.
+Needs to be a globally unique
+#name no one else has.
+Only alphanumeric characters.
+$stortageAccountName = "cityhalliniotsa"

+#Azure Function App name.
+Needs to be a globally unique name no one else has.
+$functionAppName = "cityhallinfa"

+#Creates Azure Resource Group
-New-AzResourceGroup -Name "iot" -Location "southcentralus"
+New-AzResourceGroup -Name $resourceGroupname -Location $region
 ```
 7. Run the following to create an Azure IoT Hub that will be used to receive messages from your physical IoT device.
 The name of the Azure IoT Hub must be something globally unique that no one else has in use.
-I am going to name my Azure IoT Hub **cityhalliniot** for this example.
 ```
+#Create Azure IoT Hub Instance
-New-AzIotHub -ResourceGroupName "iot" `
+New-AzIotHub -ResourceGroupName $resourceGroupName ` -Name $iotHubName `
- -Name "cityhalliniot" `
  -SkuName "F1" `
  -Units 1 `
- -Location "southcentralus"
+ -Location $region
 ```

 8. Run the following to fetch the FQDN hostname of your newly created IoT Hub.
 Keep this FQDN hostname info as we will use it later.
 ```
+#Gather Azure IoT Hub Info
-(Get-AzIotHub -ResourceGroupName "iot" -Name "cityhalliniot" | Select-Object -ExpandProperty Properties).HostName
+(Get-AzIotHub -ResourceGroupName $resourceGroupName -Name $iotHubName | Select-Object -ExpandProperty Properties).HostName
 ```
-9. Run the following to create a device profile in your Azure IoT Hub.
+9. Run the following to create a device profile in your Azure IoT Hub called **button1**.
 After it is created, you will see the new device profile in your Azure IoT Hub Device menu list.
 Clicking into the device will allow you to access the device keys needed for the device to authenticate to your Azure IoT Hub.
 Take note of the **Device ID** and its **Primary Key** as we will need these later.
 ```
+#Create a device profile in your Azure IoT Hub Instance
-Add-AzIotHubDevice -ResourceGroupName "iot" ` -IotHubName "cityhalliniot" `
+Add-AzIotHubDevice -ResourceGroupName $resourceGroupName ` -IotHubName $iotHubName `
  -DeviceId "button1" `
  -AuthMethod "shared_private_key" `
  -EdgeEnabled